 - Pharmacy Practice Residency, Wake Forest Baptist Medical Center

-- B.S., pharmacy, University of North Carolina Chapel Hill
+- Bachelor of Science in pharmacy, University of North Carolina

 Awards and Honors